hanabi/hanabi.github.io/misc/Efficiency.md

 * Pace is a measure of how many discards the team can do before a perfect score becomes impossible.
 * The formula for this is: `total cards in the deck - ((number of cards in a player's hand - 1) * number of players) - (5 * number of suits)`
+  * If a game contains the Contrarian detrimental character, `number of players` instead becomes `2`.

 <br />